Environmental dumping: Ocean dumping

 Shipment of waste from country to country can also involve dumping waste into the ocean.
 Ocean dumping has been a problem since the 19th century.
 In the United States, it was legal to dump industrial waste into the ocean until the Ocean Dumping Act was passed in 1972.
-During the years of 1970 and 1980 alone, it was estimated that 25 million tons of waste including scrap metal, chemicals, and acids were dumped into the ocean.
-Ocean dumping can lead to eutrophication which depletes the oxygen from the water, in turn killing marine life.
+From 1970–1980 alone, an estimated 25 million tons of waste including scrap metal, chemicals, and acids were dumped into the ocean.
+Ocean dumping can lead to eutrophication, which depletes the oxygen from the water, in turn killing marine life.
 Ocean dumping is placed into three lists: Gray List, Black List, and White List.